The Zutons: Reunion and The Big Decider (2016–present)

-On 27 July 2021, the band announced via their Twitter page that they will support Nile Rodgers on one of the UK dates of his tour.
+On 27 July 2021, the band announced via their Twitter page that they were to support Nile Rodgers on one of the UK dates of his tour.
 They also confirmed that Rodgers would be producing the band's fourth studio album.
-On October 24, they posted a photo with Nile Rodgers shot in AbbeyRoad studios while working on their fourth album.
+On 24 October, they posted a photo with Rodgers at Abbey Road Studios while working on their fourth album.
+In November 2023, the band announced that their fourth studio album, The Big Decider, would be released on 26 April 2024.
+The new album announcement was accompanied by news that the band was to play a series of 22 UK gigs in smaller venues from late January to March 2024.
+Strong sales for these shows led to the tour being extended with 11 more UK appearances throughout April at larger venues.